 Summer is the season for grilling, as we all know, but don’t limit yourself to meat.
-Seasonal vegetables are gorgeous on the grill, too.
+Seasonal grilled vegetables are gorgeous, too.
 The intense heat of the grill concentrates their flavors and adds a smoky undertone that is very appealing.

 A generous drizzle of olive oil while their still hot off the grill, and a nice sprinkling of salt and pepper is all you need, and you’ll be good to go.
 I like to serve grilled vegetables with crusty bread and some summer cheeses (mozzarella or provolone, or both) although they are fantastic with softer, aged cheeses.
 (Brie is particularly nice.)
 Serve it all accompanied crisp, cold white wine and enjoy!

 Here are some of my favorite vegetables for grilling and some tips on technique: